Home » Thickener » Sodium Carboxymethyl Cellulose

 Content

 Sodium carboxymethyl cellulose is abbreviated as CMC.
-It is a white to light yellow powder, granular or fibrous substance.
+It is a white to light yellow powder, a granular or fibrous substance.
 It is highly hygroscopic and easily soluble in water.
-When it is neutral or alkaline, the solution is a high viscosity liquid.
+When it is neutral or alkaline, the solution is a high-viscosity liquid.
 It is insoluble in acid and alcohol, and does not precipitate when exposed to salt.
 It is not easy to ferment, has great emulsifying power to oil and wax, and can be stored for a long time.
 TECHNICAL INDEX:

 ITEMS SPECIFICATION